AIP-Group-week2/GroupProject.TechGorilla/readme.md

 Running this project requires MySQL server and Composer installed.
 1. Apply <b>composer update</b> at the root of the project folder on terminal after download.
 2. Edit and change database connection configs at .env and config/database.php files.
 Keep all the database config same with yours.
-3. Generate your communication key on terminal: "php artisan key:generate"
+3. Generate your communication key on terminal: <b>php artisan key:generate</b>
-4. Execute data migration on terminal: "php artisan migrate".
+4. Execute data migration on terminal: <b>php artisan migrate</b>.
 (Please be aware that this can be done after you successfully make connection with your local database.)
-5. Test database migration: "php artisan db:seed"
+5. Test database migration: <b>php artisan db:seed</b>
-6. Use admin@admin.com for email address and 111111 for password for admin login.
+6. Use admin@admin.com for email address and <b>111111</b> for password for admin login.

 #TechGorilla developer notes#